 The new Heretaunga Hastings brand aligns with Council’s Heretaunga Ararau Strategy (2020), which acknowledges the importance and significance of using te reo Māori across Hastings District and within Hastings District Council.

-The roll-out will happen gradually, with a focus on replacing collateral such as signs and forms as they wear out or run out.
+The roll-out is happening gradually, with a focus on replacing collateral such as signs and forms as they wear out or run out.
 “Even before the impact of the cyclone, this project was designed to be as cost-neutral as possible.
 We are very mindful that we do not waste budget by replacing items before they reach their end of life, and that we do not send waste to landfill unnecessarily,” says Hastings District Council marketing, communications and engagement group manager Naomi Fergusson.

 One of the most visible early changes will be to the ‘gateway’ signs on the outskirts of Hastings.
 The signs were scheduled to be replaced under the Heretaunga Ararau Strategy in 2020/21 but the project was delayed to align with this project, made more timely due to some being damaged in the cyclone.